codergod1337/Studienprojekt/README.md

 1. Download CARLA 0.9.14 to the `ROOT/CARLA` directory (in the project root, create if not there). https://carla.readthedocs.io/en/latest/download/ https://github.com/carla-simulator/carla/releases/tag/0.9.14/
-2. extract the ZIP-file in this directory `ROOT/CARLA/CARLA_0.9.14/*`.
+2. extract the ZIP-file in this directory `ROOT/CARLA/CARLA_0.9.14/*` use the default subfolder name `CARLA_0.9.14` or the version selection will not work.

-### 5. 1st Steps after Launching App (init)
+### 5. Initial App Launch

-1. connect Controller Device to your PC and install drivers correctly
+1. connect Controller Device (Joystick) to your PC and install drivers
 2. start App:
 ```bash
 python hse/examples/run.py